viboes/std-make/doc/proposal/reflection/ProductTypes.md

 Defining *tuple-like* access `tuple_size`, `tuple_element` and `get<I>/get<T>` for simple classes is -- as for comparison operators ([N4475]) -- tedious, repetitive, slightly error-prone, and easily automated.

-This paper proposes a library interface for product types access, including getting the size and the n<sup>th</sup> element for the same kind of types covered by Structured binding [SBR].
+This paper proposes a library interface to access the same types covered by Structured binding [SBR].
+This proposal name them *product types* The interface includes getting the number of elements, access to the n<sup>th</sup> element and the type of the n<sup>th</sup> element.

 The wording of Structured binding has been modified so that both structured binding and the possible product type access wording doesn't repeat themselves.

 # Motivation

-Algorithms such as `std::tuple_cat` and `std::experimental::apply` work as well with tuple-like types.
-There are many more of them; a lot of the homogeneous container algorithm are applicable to heterogeneous containers and functions, see [Boost.Fusion] and [Boost.Hana].
-Some examples of such algorithms are  `fold`, `accumulate`, `for_each` `any_of`,  `all_of`, `none_of`, `find`, `count`, `filter`, `transform`, `replace`, `join`, `zip`, `flatten`.
+## Status-quo

-Besides `std::pair`, `std::tuple` and `std::array`, aggregates in particular are good candidates to be considered as tuple-like types.
-However defining the tuple-like access functions is tedious, repetitive, slightly error-prone, and easily automated.
+Besides `std::pair`, `std::tuple` and `std::array`, aggregates in particular are good candidates to be considered as *tuple-like* types.
+However defining the *tuple-like* access functions is tedious, repetitive, slightly error-prone, and easily automated.

 Some libraries, in particular [Boost.Fusion] and [Boost.Hana] provide some macros to generate the needed reflection instantiations.
 Once this reflection is available for a type, the user can use the struct in  algorithms working with heterogeneous sequences.
 Very often, when macros are used for something, it is hiding a language feature.

+Algorithms such as `std::tuple_cat` and `std::experimental::apply` that work well with *tuple-like* types, should work also for *extended tuple-like*.
+There are many more of them; a lot of the homogeneous container algorithm are applicable to heterogeneous containers and functions, see [Boost.Fusion] and [Boost.Hana].
+Some examples of such algorithms are  `fold`, `accumulate`, `for_each` `any_of`,  `all_of`, `none_of`, `find`, `count`, `filter`, `transform`, `replace`, `join`, `zip`, `flatten`.

 [P0144R2]/[P0217R1]/[SBR] proposes the ability to bind all the members of a *tuple-like* type at a time via the new structured binding statement.
 [P0197R0] proposes the generation of the *tuple-like* access function for simple structs as the [P0144R2] does for simple structs (case 3 in [P0144R2]).

 The wording in [P0217R1]/[SBR], allows to do structure binding for arrays and allow bitfields as members in case 3.
-But bitfields cannot be managed by the current tuple-like access function `get<I>(t)` without returning a bitfields reference wrapper, so [P0197R0] doesn't provides a *tuple-like* access for all the types supported by [P0217R1].
+But bitfields cannot be managed by the current *tuple-like* access function `get<I>(t)` without returning a bitfields reference wrapper, so [P0197R0] doesn't provides a *tuple-like* access for all the types supported by [P0217R1].

+The wording in [P0217R1]/[SBR] support C-arrays, but we are unable to find a `get<I>(arr)`overload on arrays that is found by ADL.

 This is unfortunately asymmetric.
 We want to have structure binding, pattern matching and *extended tuple-like* access for the same types.

-This means that the *extended tuple-like* access cannot be limited to the current customization points.
+This means that the *extended tuple-like* access cannot be limited to *tuple-like* access.
-[P0197R0] proposes to generate the *tuple-like* access customization points for the case 3 in [P0217R1].
-The case 1 of c-arrays can be defined as well.

 ### Ability to work with bitfields

-To provide *extended tuple-like* access for all the types covered by [P0144R2] which support getting the size and the n<sup>th</sup> element, we need to define some kind of predefined operators `pt_size(T)`/`pt_get(N, pt)` that could use the new *product type* customization points.
+To provide *extended tuple-like* access for all the types covered by [P0144R2] which support getting the size and the n<sup>th</sup> element, we would need to define some kind of predefined operators `pt_size(T)`/`pt_get(N, pt)` that could use the new *product type* customization points.
 The use of operators, as opposed to pure library functions, is particularly required to support bitfield members.

-A function interface could also be provided as soon as we have a `bitfield_ref` class.
+The authors don't know how to define a function interface that could manage with bitfield references could also be provided as soon as we have a `bitfield_ref` class.

 #### Parameter packs